Lothiraldan/saltpad/README.rst

 ===============================

-SaltPad is a GUI and CLI tool to manage SaltStack deployments + orchestration.
+SaltPad is a GUI tool to manage SaltStack deployments + orchestration.
 It's still very young and it's should be considered as Alpha.

 .. image:: screenshots/highstate_result.png